MarjoleinHordijk/PythonTutorials/docs/source/01_03_Loops.md

 <div class="exercise">

 1. What happens when you do not increment the index variable?
 That is, when we leave out the final line of the code (i += 1) in the first example.
-2. Try to code a while-loop that prints each letter in your name seperately to the console window.
+2. Try to code a while-loop that prints each letter in your name separately to the console window.
 3. Draw a diagram like those shown in the earlier section on IF-statements that describes your while-loop.

 </div>